mgrimace/Homelab/Proxmox.md

 ## Setup

+Use this post install script `bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/misc/post-pve-install.sh)"` I said 'yes' to all options except for adding the 'test' repo.
+Note I disabled high availability to save resources and may want to re-enable that later if I'm adding more clustered nodes.

+### Alternatively

 Log in from your browser, and select your node (mine's called proxmox), then updates, repositories.

 Disable the `enterprise` repository, and add the `pve-no-subscription` repo.
 Go up to updates, hit refresh and update your system.